Amicable Divorce Through Collaborative Law

 - All marital assets and property are disclosed

-- All necessary and important issues to your family are addressed
+- All necessary and important issues for your family are addressed